retaildevcrews/helium/docs/aks/README.md

 source ~/{yoursameuniquename}.env
 ```

-This demo will create resource groups, a CosmosDB instance, Key Vault, Azure Container Registry, and Azure App Service.
+This demo will create resource groups, a Cosmos DB instance, Key Vault, Azure Container Registry, and Azure App Service.

 Choose a unique name for DNS and resource name prefix.